I have my green card and want to bring my sister to live in the United States as a refugee. How do I begin the process?

 I applied for citizenship with the help of HIAS Chicago and passed my test and interview six months ago, but have not yet been scheduled for my oath.
 How can I find out what happened to my case?

 Through its strong, working relationship with the immigration service, HIAS Chicago assists its clients by helping them to inquire about the status of their citizenship applications.
 In addition, HIAS Chicago advocates on behalf of clients to resolve problem situations during the application or interview process.
-This work involves regular written and phone contact with the local immigration Citizenship Office, and assistance in scheduling InfoPass appointments at the local immigration service offices.
+See our Advocacy page for more information.

 I am a Holocaust survivor who recently came from Russia.
 Can you tell me what assistance HIAS Chicago can provide to Holocaust survivors?

 While growing older poses new challenges and opportunities for individuals, Holocaust survivors suffer additional complications during the aging process including experiencing feelings of loss of control and reliving painful memories.
 Our community is committed to providing a range of services to Holocaust survivors to support their independence.
-Since 2000, Holocaust Community Services, a collaborative effort of JCFS, CJE SeniorLife and the Jewish Federation of Metropolitan Chicago, in partnership with HIAS Chicago, has provided supportive services to the Chicago Holocaust survivor community and their families.
+Since 2000, Holocaust Community Services has provided supportive services to the Chicago Holocaust survivor community and their families.
+See our Services page for additional information.

 I am looking for my long lost aunt who came to the United States right after World War II.
 Can you help me with this search?

 The immigration process is often traumatic and disruptive.
 Families are separated, friends scattered and lines of communication severed.
-Recognizing the importance of helping long lost relatives and friends find one another, HIAS Chicago assists clients with local, national and international location searches.
+Recognizing the importance of helping long lost relatives and friends find one another, HIAS Chicago works with HIAS New York to assist clients with local, national and international location searches.
+See our Services page for more information.

 I would like to be involved with HIAS Chicago and give back to my community.
 What can I do?

 There are a number of ways to become involved with HIAS Chicago and to support our mission.
-Some of the opportunities include volunteering in our citizenship preparation program, making a donation to the agency, and becoming involved in our 100th Anniversary celebration, just to name a few.
+Some of the opportunities include volunteering in our citizenship preparation program, and making a donation to the agency, just to name a few.